SasDaCood/misc-projects-py/README.md

 ### everything formula
-Implementation of [Tucker's "everything" formula](https://www.youtube.com/watch?v=_s5RFgd59ao), made as a birthday gift for a friend (so it only finds the k value for a pre-included image; anything with the same resolution should work too though, just replace ali.jpg).<br/>
+An implementation of [Tucker's "everything" formula](https://www.youtube.com/watch?v=_s5RFgd59ao), made as a birthday gift for a friend (so it only finds the k value for a pre-included image; anything with the same resolution should work too though, just replace ali.jpg).<br/>

 ### terraria image mod maker